norcams/docs-enduser/docs/usecase-class-windows.rst

      PS C:\Users\Admin> $unattendedXmlPath = "c:\Program Files\Cloudbase Solutions\Cloudbase-Init\conf\Unattend.xml" ; ipconfig /release6 ; c:\windows\system32\sysprep\Sysprep /generalize /oobe /shutdown /unattend:"$unattendedXmlPath"

-   This will take a few minutes.
+   This will take a few minutes, ending with the instance being shut off.
+If you connected via IPv6, the connection will be broken immediately, but Sysprep should do its job regardless.
 Proceed when the instance is properly shut down:

    .. code-block:: console